gve-sw/CLUS18-DEVNET-2897/lab/step2.md

 python manage.py runserver 0.0.0.0:8080
 ```

-The command above executes the manage.py file and pass as a parameter the action (runserver) along with the
+This executes the manage.py file and pass as a parameter the action (runserver) along with the
 IPs that are allowed to connect (0.0.0.0 means anyone) with the port where the server will be listening for
 http requests (8080)